Types of Terracotta Warriors and Horses

-There are more infantry warriors than others, around 7,000.
-They can be separated into two types: officer and soldier.
-Officers have three ranks; namely high-rank, middle-rank, and low-rank.
-And soldiers include lightly-armed soldiers, heavily-armed soldiers, standing archers, and kneeling archers.
+The infantry warriors can be separated into two types: officer and soldier.
+Officers have three ranks: namely high-rank, middle-rank, and low-rank. soldiers include lightly armed soldiers, heavily armed soldiers, standing archers, and kneeling archers.

-They all wear round caps, neck scarves, tight-sleeved robes, long pants, short boots, short and light body armor, which is the ordinary dress of the northern nomadic people of the Qin dynasty.
+They all wear round caps, neck scarves, tight-sleeved robes, long pants, short boots, short and light body armor, which is the ordinary dress of the northern nomadic people of the Qin dynasty (221 - 207 BC).
 One hand holds the horse reins while the other holds a bow.

 There are two types of charioteers: chariot drivers and chariot warriors.
 Chariot drivers wear robes with armor, helmets, and leg guards.
 They also use special armor as extra protection for outstretched arms and hands when controlling the horse’s reigns.
 Their arms were positioned to drive the chariots.